yourwatife/instinctHub-assessment-/README.md

 # instinctHub-assessment-
 Python Skill Assessment - InstinctHub Intern Test
- My first task was to use the basic python logic to check if the the gven "number" is a prime number using my basic knoweldge to write this code
+ My  task was to use  basic python knowledge to solve specific problems..
+In number 4 i used 3 different ways of solving the problem.